grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 {{% admonition type="Note" %}}

-This feature is in [public preview]({{< relref "../../release-life-cycle/" >}}).
+This feature is in [public preview](/docs/release-life-cycle/).

 {{% /admonition %}}

 {{% admonition type="Caution" %}}

 Making your dashboard public could result in a large number of queries to the data sources used by your dashboard.
-This can be mitigated by utilizing the enterprise [caching]({{< relref "../../administration/data-source-management/" >}}) and/or rate limiting features.
+This can be mitigated by utilizing the enterprise [caching]({{< relref "../../administration/data-source-management/#query-caching" >}}) and/or rate limiting features.

 {{% /admonition %}}

 Public dashboards allow you to share your Grafana dashboard with anyone.
-This is useful when you want to make your dashboard available to the to the world without giving access to your Grafana organization.
+This is useful when you want to make your dashboard available to the world without requiring access to your Grafana organization.
 This differs from [dashboard sharing]({{< relref "../share-dashboards-panels" >}}), which either requires recipients to be part of the same Grafana organization or provides limited information, as with a snapshot.

 ## Security implications of making your dashboard public